Deano10134/Phase--2-project-react/README.md

     ```bash
     npm start
     ```
+5. In a separate terminal, start the mock backend server using Json Server:
+    ```bash
+    npx json-server --watch db.json --port 5001
+    ```
+6. Open your browser and go to `http://localhost:5001/movies` to view the mock backend.

-5. Open your browser and go to `http://localhost:3000` to view the application.
+7. In a separate tab, in your browser go to `http://localhost:3000` to view the application.

 ## Usage
 - To view the list of movies, navigate to the home page.